scylladb/scylladb/alternator-test/README.md

 openssl req -new -x509 -nodes -sha256 -days 365 -key scylla.key -out scylla.crt
 ```

-If this pair is put into `SCYLLA_DATA_DIR/conf/` directory, it will be enough
+If this pair is put into `conf/` directory, it will be enough
 to allow the alternator HTTPS server to think it's been authorized and properly certified.
 Still, boto3 library issues warnings that the certificate used for communication is self-signed,
 and thus should not be trusted.
-For the sake of running local tests this warning can be safely ignored.
+For the sake of running local tests this warning is explicitly ignored.